Cosmetic Eyelid Surgery (Blepharoplasty)

 Lower Lid Blepharoplasty

-Lower lid “bags” are usually caused by bulging eyelid fat (see the diagram below).
+Lower lid “bags” are usually caused by bulging eyelid fat (see the diagram).
 The traditional approach to the cosmetic surgical improvement of lower eyelid “bags” or “eye bags” has been to remove the bulging eyelid fat.
-While this method can indeed remove eye bags, particularly when these are severe, in many patients it can result in a hollowed appearance.
+While this method can indeed remove eye bags, particularly when these are severe, in many patients it can result in a hollowed and more aged appearance once the postoperative swelling has subsided.
 This is in contrast to the appearance of the youthful face, in which soft tissue fullness creates a smooth transition from the lower eyelid to the cheek.
-The bony orbital margin is concealed.
+The bony orbital bony margin is concealed.
 One such technique that has gained prominence to improve the appearance of the lower eyelid is fat repositioning, in which eyelid fat is advanced over the inferior orbital margin (the cheek bone at the junction of the eyelid and cheek) rather than removed.
 This technique is designed to conceal the underlying bony structure of the lower orbital margin (bony socket) in an attempt to impart a more pleasing contour to the eyelid area, improving a tired look.
+This procedure is more time consuming and requires more skill and experience, but has a very high patient satisfaction rate.

 Transconjunctival lower lid blepharoplasty with fat repositioning (‘scarless’ surgery)

 For many patients, particularly those under the age of 55 who don’t have loose skin in the lower eyelids, a lower lid blepharoplasty is often performed via the inside of the eyelid (a transconjunctival blepharoplasty) which leaves no visible external skin scar (see illustrations below).
 This is usually performed on patients approximately 30-55 years of age who do not need any skin to be removed (or who can be managed with a very small “skin pinch” excision at the same time or later, when all the postoperative swelling has settled).
 Any skin laxity or wrinkling after surgery can be addressed by other methods at a later stage e.g. with a mild chemical peel or by means of laser resurfacing by a specialist dermatology colleague.
+In our experience, however, the vast majority of patients do not require this.
 Some patients with hollowing of the cheeks and lower lid bags also benefit from fat injections to the cheeks (see the information under facial fat injections) or, if preferred, hyaluronic acid dermal filler injections.

 The needles are passed away from the eye and are brought out through the skin below the eyelids and tied over small sterile yellow sponge bolsters to protect the skin when the Prolene stitches are tied (see the photograph below).
-The needles are left in place for 2 days and are then removed in clinic.
+The stitches are left in place for 2 days and are then removed in clinic.
 The conjunctival wound on the inside of the lower eyelid is closed with Artiss, a fibrin sealant, which also helps to minimize the risk of postoperative bleeding.
-The bolsters will leave small indentations in the skin temporarily.
-These will respond to massage postoperatively using an antibiotic ointment and typically disappear after a few days.
-The transposed fat becomes lumpy after approximately 2 weeks and is then massaged after applying Auriderm cream to the skin.
-The fat then gradually softens.
+The bolsters leave small indentations in the skin temporarily.
+These respond to massage postoperatively using an antibiotic ointment and typically disappear after 2-3 days.
+The transposed fat becomes lumpy (to touch rather than to see) after approximately 2 weeks and is then massaged after applying Auriderm cream to the skin.
+The fat then gradually softens over the course of the next 2-3 weeks.

 This surgical approach is associated with a much lower risk of postoperative lower eyelid retraction, particularly in patients with prominent eyes (often referred to as ‘a negative vector’ patient) and avoids the risk of rounding of the outer aspect of the eyelids.
 The recovery period is also much shorter than a skin incision approach.
-Once a full recovery has been made, this approach usually leaves no visible signs of the surgery.
+Once a full recovery has been made (typically after 3-4 months), this approach usually leaves no visible signs of the surgery.
+Most patients can apply make-up after 2-3 weeks and, apart from some slight puffiness of the lower lids, the appearance is good.

 Transcutaneous lower lid blepharoplasty